JensRantil/jensrantil.github.io/content/posts/2023-08-29_the-knowledge-bottleneck-I-used-to-be.md

 [hero-culture]: https://www.inteqgroup.com/blog/transforming-a-hero-culture

-That is, taking a step back to create space for others is _hard_.
+Taking a step back to create space for others is _hard_.
 Not only due to the short-term forces mentioned above but also because it can be hard for one's ego (am still useful???).

 For me, I was lucky and had a ticket out.
+Litteraly.
 As it turns out, I got the opportunity to work for 6 weeks from another side of the globe.
 Adding a 12-hour latency to answer questions in Slack is an amazing way to encourage colleagues to try out things themselves.
 Every morning I woke up I would see a